FeelingFun/sxtools/README.md

 If layer1 opacity is below 1, the object is instead marked with the suffix `_transparency`

 Export objects can be written out to a selected folder in fbx format.
+Optionally the suffix can be disabled.

 ## SX Tools Components

 The following nodes and attributes are created by the project setup phase:
+* preferences file in a user-selected location
 * sxCreaseSet0-4
 * sxVertexBakeSet (when occlusion is baked)
 * Maya OptionVars starting with ‘SXTools’